Released On 4th Mar 2019

 Comparing roles: the Importer of Record / Declarant, the Exporter and the Consignee

-When trying to navigate the complex legislation involved with the customs process, it’s helpful to understand the definition of the three most important roles involved in an import transaction, and the differences between them:
+When trying to find your way through the complex legislation involved with the customs process, it’s helpful to understand the definition of the three most important roles involved in an import transaction, and the differences between them: